CaptainDaVinci/Mastermind/README.md

 second player should not see.

 The code to be set should have a combination of 4 colours out of the allowed colours.
-The combination may containe repeated colours or even blanks.
+The combination may contain repeated colours or even blanks.

 ```